 Best Practices for TCPA Compliance

-Txtra has had implemented many features into our texting platform to help ensure our customers’ use it ethically and in compliance of all U.S. based regulations.
+Txtra has had implemented many features into our texting platform to help ensure our customers use it ethically and in compliance with all U.S.-based regulations.
 Additionally, we provide plenty of content to help educate our users as well.
 Compliance is one of the many reasons why text marketing continues to be the most effective form of marketing possible.

 Some of the features we’ve incorporated into Txtra to help ensure compliance are: